All Episodes

 It's more subtle kinds of things.

-And with this they added on even more brain tissue to this mammal brain.
+And with this, they added on even more brain tissue to this mammal brain.

-Kind of like the juicy part of an apple and the skin of the apple.
+So then we have three layers, kind of like the juicy part of an apple and the skin of the apple.

 You're actually looking at this developed primate brain.